About Thousand Oaks Surgical Hospital

-Thousand Oaks Surgical Hospital (TOSH), a campus of Los Robles Regional Medical Center, is a general acute care hospital that provides a range of multi-specialty inpatient and outpatient surgical services.
-The facility is designed as an advanced setting for surgical care.
+Thousand Oaks Surgical Hospital (TOSH), a campus of Los Robles Health System, is a general acute care hospital that provides a range of multi-specialty inpatient and outpatient surgical services.
+With six operating suites, one cystoscopy suite and 21-private overnight rooms across 50,000 square feet, TOSH was designed as an advanced setting for surgical care.

 We value working in partnership with highly qualified physicians who are committed to providing friendly and superior service.
 In addition to the expert medical staff, we also invest in modern technology, equipment and systems that provide advanced approaches and remarkable efficiencies in the delivery of care for our patients.

 The scope of surgical services offered at TOSH includes:

 - Anesthesiology — The medical specialty focusing on administering pain-killing drugs during surgery in the operating room.
 Anesthesiology also includes the field of pain management, a sub-specialty which helps manage chronic pain in patients with prescription medication, injections, or other therapeutic methods.